-JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Message Authentication Codes (MACs) using JavaScript Object Notation (JSON) [RFC4627] based data structures.
-The JWS cryptographic mechanisms provide integrity protection for arbitrary sequences of octets.
+JSON Web Signature (JWS) represents content secured with digital signatures or Message Authentication Codes (MACs) using JavaScript Object Notation (JSON) [RFC4627] based data structures.
+The JWS cryptographic mechanisms provide integrity protection for an arbitrary sequence of octets.

-Two closely related representations for JWS objects are defined.
+Two closely related serializations for JWS objects are defined.
 The JWS Compact Serialization is a compact, URL-safe representation intended for space constrained environments such as HTTP Authorization headers and URI query parameters.
 The JWS JSON Serialization represents JWS objects as JSON objects and enables multiple signatures and/or MACs to be applied to the same content.
 Both share the same cryptographic underpinnings.

-Cryptographic algorithms and identifiers for use with this specification are described in the separate JSON Web Algorithms (JWA) [JWA] specification.
+Cryptographic algorithms and identifiers for use with this specification are described in the separate JSON Web Algorithms (JWA) [JWA] specification and an IANA registry defined by that specification.
 Related encryption capabilities are described in the separate JSON Web Encryption (JWE) [JWE] specification.